Infidelity is a traumatic event, but if you are searching information on forgiving a cheater, you have already taken a few steps forwards.

 What to do

-A cheating partner should also welcome all chances he has to prove himself to being on the good side: it’s in everyone’s interest.
+A cheating partner should also welcome all chances he has to prove himself to be on the good side: it’s in everyone’s interest.

 Once you make sure cheating has stopped… It’s time to move on.